mattng1016/Lox/README.md

-Following Crafting Interpreters by Robert Nystrom
+Crafting Interpreters by Robert Nystrom